cerebral/overmind/packages/overmind-website/guides/beginner/01_getstarted.md

 h(Example, { name: "guide/getstarted/install" })
 ```

 Great, we are good to go!
-In this guide we will create a very simple application, but we will use the conventions for structuring a scalable app.
-That means we will be creating some files that seem unnecessary, but this is just as important as learning the API.

 ## Our first state